Clinton v. City of New York: Initial litigation

 At its passage, the Act was politically controversial, with many Democrats breaking with Clinton to oppose it.
 Of the opposition, six members of Congress, including Republican Mark Hatfield, sued to prevent use of the line-item veto.
 They were granted summary judgment by the U.S. District Court, but the Supreme Court held that the Congressmen lacked standing because they could not show any particularized harm, and dismissed their suit in Raines v.
 Byrd, 521 U.S. 811 (1997).
 Within the next two months, Clinton began using the line-item veto, prompting several entities to file suit in a second attempt to have the Act declared unconstitutional.

 In the second case, which was consolidated from two cases by the U.S. District Court for the District of Columbia, the City of New York and several organizations related to health care alleged injury from President Clinton's cancellation of certain provisions of the Balanced Budget Act of 1997 that eliminated certain liabilities, and Snake River Potato Growers, Inc. alleged injury from the President's cancellation of certain provisions of the Taxpayer Relief Act of 1997 that gave tax benefits to aid farmer's cooperatives in purchasing potato processing facilities.

 The District Court ruled for the plaintiffs, holding that the Line Item Veto Act was unconstitutional.
 Because the Act established an expedited appeal process for challenges, the case was directly appealed from the District Court to the Supreme Court.

-The Supreme Court's decision
+Supreme Court's decision

 In a majority opinion written by Justice John Paul Stevens, the Court ruled that because the Act allowed the President to unilaterally amend or repeal parts of duly enacted statutes by using line-item cancellations, it violated the Presentment Clause of the Constitution, which outlines a specific practice for enacting a statute.
 The Court construed the silence of the Constitution on the subject of such unilateral Presidential action as equivalent to "an express prohibition", agreeing with historical material that supported the conclusion that statutes may only be enacted "in accord with a single, finely wrought and exhaustively considered, procedure", and that a bill must be approved or rejected by the President in its entirety.